-High quality teaching is critical for successful and inclusive learning (Rivkin, Hanushek and Kain 2005; Chetty, Friedman and Rockoff 2014; Araujo et al. 2016).
-To improve teaching and learning, nearly all governments invest heavily in teacher training.1 While some teacher training programs in India, South Africa, and Uganda have induced large learning impacts (Popova et al. 2019), others have not increased learning, and even reduced learning for some students, which suggests that designing and implementing successful teacher training programs is difficult (Evans and Popova 2016; Popova, Evans and Arancibia 2016; Loyalka et al. 2019).
-Yet rigorous evidence on the design, implementation and impact of teacher training programs remains scarce.2 It is, therefore, important to evaluate these programs carefully, so that money is well spent, and policymakers learn how best to design and implement future teacher training programs.
+High-quality teaching is critical for successful and inclusive learning (Rivkin et al. 2005; Chetty et al. 2014; Araujo et al. 2016).
+To improve teaching and learning, nearly all governments invest heavily in teacher training.
+While some teacher training programmes in India, South Africa and Uganda have induced large learning impacts (Popova et al. 2019), others have not increased learning, and even reduced learning for some students, which suggests that designing and implementing successful teacher training programmes is difficult (Evans and Popova 2016; Popova et al. 2016; Loyalka et al. 2019).
+Yet rigorous evidence on the design, implementation and impact of teacher training programmes remains scarce.
+It is therefore important to evaluate these programmes carefully so that money is well spent and policymakers learn how best to design and implement them in future.

-Scrutiny of teacher training programs is especially important in Nepal, where student learning remains weak, despite large expenditures on teacher training over many years.
-Enrollment rates have risen in recent years, particularly at the secondary level, where the net enrollment rate increased from 35% in 2008 to 66% in 2017 (Ministry of Education 2018).
+Scrutiny of teacher training programmes is especially important in Nepal, where student learning remains weak, despite large expenditures in this area over many years.
+Enrolment has risen in recent years, particularly at secondary level, where the net enrolment rate increased from 35 per cent in 2008 to 66 per cent in 2017 (Ministry of Education 2018).

 Despite this progress in enrollment, student test scores at both primary and secondary levels remain low.
-For example, in the 2019 Secondary Education Examination (SEE), held at the end of grade 10, 44.2% of public school students received scores below 2.0 (out of 4.0).
-Only 4.3% of public school students scored 3.2 or higher, while 40.8% of private school students achieved such scores (Republica 2019).
-In the National Assessment of Student Achievement of 2018, 32% and 20% of grade 5 students, respectively, performed at below basic level in Mathematics and Nepali (Kafle, Acharya and Acharya 2019).
-These figures reflect persistent low learning outcomes despite government spending of \$21 million on teacher training from 2013 to 2018 (Rauniyar 2019).
+For example, in the 2019 Secondary Education Examination (SEE), held at the end of grade 10, 44.2% of public-school students received scores below 2.0 (out of 4.0); only 4.3% of public-school students scored 3.2 or higher, while 40.8% of private-school students achieved such scores (Republica 2019).
+In the National Assessment of Student Achievement of 2018, 32 per cent and 20 percent of grade 5 students performed below the basic level in mathematics and Nepali, respectively (Kafle et al. 2019).
+These figures reflect persistently low learning outcomes despite government spending of US\$21 million on teacher training from 2013 to 2018 (Rauniyar 2019).

-This paper reports findings from a mixed methods evaluation of recent trainings for grade 9 and 10 math and science teachers in Nepal's government schools.
-Teacher training is an important component of Nepal's School Sector Development Program (SSDP), the government's overall plan to raise school quality and inclusivity from 2016 to 2023.
-Working with key education policymakers in early 2016, we chose to evaluate trainings for teachers of secondary math and science, subjects with very low learning outcomes that are deemed important for attaining Nepal's larger development goals.
+This paper reports findings from a mixed methods evaluation of recent trainings for ninth-and tenth-grade maths and science teachers in Nepal's government schools.
+Teacher training is an important component of Nepal's School Sector Development Programme (SSDP), the government's overall plan to raise school quality and inclusivity from 2016 to 2023.

+Working with key education policymakers in early 2016, we chose to evaluate trainings for teachers of secondary maths and science, subjects with very low learning outcomes that are deemed important for attaining Nepal's larger development goals.
 Relevant government agencies seemed ready to launch these trainings at that time, planning to roll them out gradually across Nepal.
-It thus seemed feasible to rigorously evaluate this soon-to-be at-scale intervention, with the aim of guiding future policy decisions.
+It thus seemed feasible to rigorously evaluate this intervention, which was soon to be at scale, with the aim of guiding future policy decisions.